If you’ve ever thought you have difficult feet to buy shoes for, hopefully this blog could help. I aim to cover:

 Wearing the correct fitting shoes is important, to look after your feet, as they have an important and big job to do!

 What criteria do you have when buying shoes?
 What’s around (as in choice, that may involve what’s currently in fashion)?
 Comfort?
 Cost?
 Colour?
 Just getting some that fit?
 The time you have to look, or before you wish to wear them …?

 These would be most people’s considerations, but some people also have other considerations, like finding shoes that are made in their size.

 I have met people who have a size 2 foot in UK sizing.
 If that’s you, you know that most ladies shoes begin at size 3.
 In case you haven’t found it, there’s a website that will help you find quite a choice of footwear to fit: www.smallfeet.co.uk

 Larger sizes for ladies shoes

-I noticed Clarks offer size 9s.
-I also found other websites for size 9, 10 & 11 for the UK market.
+Larger sizes are becoming a little more common these days, For example, I noticed Clarks offer size 9s and found other websites for size 9, 10 & 11 for the UK market.
 Websites that particularly feature shoes for larger size ladies’ feet in the UK are:

 Tip: higher heels can make your feet appear a smaller length, and a semi-wedge can also have that effect.